OCRA Engineering

 Thermographic surveys support the processes involved in regulatory compliance with Health and Safety Legislation while meeting insurance specified risk assessment and prevention criteria.

-Using an infrared camera, a trained and certified inspector will be able to detect thermal emissions around the home.
+Using an infrared camera, a trained and certified inspector will be able to detect thermal emissions around the site.
 The differing temperatures are then displayed on the camera’s screen using color variations.
-With this method, the inspector is able to spot potential issues, such as insufficient heating or cooling, thin or missing insulation, or cracks and gaps in window or door frames.
+With this method, the inspector is able to spot potential issues, such as insufficient heating or cooling of equipment.

-Infrared Scanning is non-invasive, so it is oftentimes a quick and efficient alternative for a traditional Full Home Inspection.
+Infrared Scanning is non-invasive, so it is oftentimes a quick and efficient alternative for a traditional inspection.
 It can also be more comprehensive as the inspector can identify small issues in real-time and recommend repairs and maintenance.

 Electrical Issues